Butterfly Glayzer vs. Rozena Comparison Test Review

 Playing Styles

-On the other hand, the Rozena shines in our review in topspin rallies, particularly against backspin balls.
+On the other hand, Rozena shines in our review when opening up against backspin balls.
 The softer sponge helps the player lift the ball more easily, allowing for consistent topspin shots.
-Additionally, the Rozena's enhanced control and dwell time make it ideal for pushing and short game tactics.
+This allows the player to also play great counter loop rallies from mid-distance.
+Just be aware that pushing and blocking might be a bit more difficult due to Rozena's stronger catapult effect.

 Recommendation